-A seed library is a depository of seeds held in trust for the members of that library.
+A SEED LIBRARY is a depository of seeds held in trust for the members of that library.
 Members come to the library and borrow seed for their garden.
-They grow the plants in their garden and at the end of the season, they let a few plants ‘go to seed.’
-From those plants, they collect seeds and return the same amount of seed (or more) as they borrowed at the beginning of the growing season.
-Seeds are free to members.
+Members grow the plants in their garden and at the end of the season, they let a few plants ‘go to seed.’
+From those plants, they collect seeds to return to the Library to replenish its inventory.
+All Seeds are free to members.

-The library is both a collection of seeds and a community of gardeners.
+The library is both a collection of seeds and of community gardeners.
 Since seed is a living thing, it must be renewed each year somewhere by someone or unique varietals can become extinct.
 Even growing one seed and returning it to the library is a valuable contribution.

-- By growing a plant from seed, eating its fruit and returning it back to seed, we become fully engaged in the rhythm of nature, grow more attuned to the world around us, and gain a deeper understanding of our own place in the web of life.
+- COMMUNITY.
+We get to hang out with other like-minded gardeners!
+Gardening nourishes the soul as well as the body.
+By growing a plant from seed, eating its fruit and returning it back to seed, we become fully engaged in the rhythm of nature, grow more attuned to the world around us, and gain a deeper understanding of our own place in the web of life.